-If you’ve got the inclination to draw, design, problem-solve and create order, you need to check out a career in Computer Aided Design and Drafting!
+If you’ve got the inclination to draw, design, problem-solve and create order, think about a career in Computer Aided Design and Drafting (CADD).

-Computer-aided design is used in product, architectural, graphic and engineering design, and in industries as varied as aerospace engineering, landscape architecture and jewelry design.
-The technology helps designers prepare drawings, specifications, parts lists and other design-related elements using special graphics- and calculations-intensive computer programs.
+CADD is used in product, architectural, graphic and engineering design, in industries as varied as aerospace engineering, landscape architecture and jewelry design.
+The technology helps designers prepare drawings, specifications, parts lists and other elements using specialized computer programs.

-When you train for a career in this dynamic field, you learn to prepare technical drawings used to build everything from manufactured products — such as toys, toasters, industrial machinery and spacecraft — to structures such as houses, office buildings, and oil and gas pipelines.
-The need has never been greater for employees who have computer-aided design skills.
+You'll learn to prepare the kind of technical drawings used to build everything from manufactured products — such as toys, toasters, industrial machinery and spacecraft — to structures such as houses, office buildings, and oil pipelines.
+The need has never been greater for workers with computer-aided design skills.